 A black eye is really a bruise around your eye.
 It is often caused by an injury to your face or head.
 It is not usually due to an injury to the eye itself.
 The swelling and black-and-blue color happen because of blood and fluids collecting in the skin around your eye.
 A black eye should return to normal in 1 or 2 weeks.

 In many cases, a black eye is a minor injury.
-It can be treated with cold packs and pain medicine.
+It can be treated at home with cold packs and pain medicine.
 But seek medical care right away if you have any of these symptoms:

 A change or loss of vision